FlorescuAndrei/17-kubernetes-spring-mysql-demo/README.md

     -  minikube start --driver hyperv
     Additional commands that may be useful:
       -  minikube start --memory=4098 --driver hyperv &nbsp&nbsp&nbsp #if you need more memory (default 2200)
-      -  minikube delete  &nbsp&nbsp&nbsp #destroy all files in minikube
+      -  minikube delete  &nbsp; &nbsp; &nbsp; #destroy all files in minikube

   2. Create namespace for the app.
 Optional step
      -  kubectl get ns